eetorres/xmolview/README.md

 FLTK from: http://www.fltk.org

-You may need to edit the makeinclude flie.
+You may need to edit the makeinclude file.